-Jeff Greene is an Associate Professor in the Learning Sciences and Psychological Studies program at the University of North Carolina at Chapel Hill.
+Jeff Greene is the McMichael Distinguished Professor of Educational Psychology and Learning Sciences in the School of Education at the University of North Carolina at Chapel Hill.
 He received his Ph.D. in educational psychology from the University of Maryland in August 2007 (co-advisors Judith Torney-Purta and Roger Azevedo).
 He holds a Master of Arts degree in measurement, statistics and evaluation (advisor: Gregory Hancock), and a Master of Education degree in college student personnel, both from the University of Maryland.
 He received his baccalaureate degree in psychology from Carleton College in Minnesota.

-Greene is Associate Editor of Contemporary Educational Psychology, and is on the editorial board of the Journal of Educational Psychology, Educational Psychologist, Metacognition & Learning, Science Education, Review of Educational Research, The Journal of the Learning Sciences, and The Journal of Experimental Education.
-He is a member of several professional organizations, including the American Psychological Association, the American Educational Research Association, the International Society of Learning Sciences, and Sigma Xi: The Scientific Research Society.
+Greene is co-Editor of Educational Psychologist, and is on the editorial board of the Journal of Educational Psychology, Metacognition & Learning, Science Education, Review of Educational Research, The Journal of the Learning Sciences, and The Journal of Experimental Education.
+He is a Fellow of the American Psychological Association and received the Richard E. Snow Award for Early Contributions from Division 15 of the American Psychological Association.